saajanvarghese/Google_Forms_Automation/README.md

 3. For "What is the Time Now?" -Provide the current time (Keeping in mind AM/PM) in the next field.

 ## Installation Instructions:
-Clear steps to set up and run the project locally.
-> Example:
 ```
 # java version 17
 java --version